 Arziv

-Dominique LEBOURGEOIS and François HUBERT were sent to explore the "promised land" in search of a site that could house a village.
-Their journey didn't yield much.
+Dominique Lebourgeois and François Hubert were sent to prospect in the "promised land" in order to locate a site suitable for a village.
+Their journey yielded little.
 However, towards the end of their stay, they discovered an interesting site.
-Located in northern Israel, 5 kilometers from the border with Lebanon, it features a fine sandy beach overlooked by an old Arab village and a eucalyptus grove.
-The place has a certain cachet and is called Arzhiv.
+Located in northern Israel, 5 kilometers from the Lebanese border, it featured a fine sandy beach overlooked by an old Arab village and a eucalyptus grove.
+The place had a certain charm and was called Arzhiv.

-The location of the future Club has been found!
+The location for the future club had been found!

-Gilbert TRIGANO was in charge of negotiations with the Israeli government of BEN GOURION.
+Gilbert Trigano was in charge of negotiations with the Israeli government of Ben-Gurion

-A 50-year lease agreement was issued by the Jewish National Fund (manager of all state-owned property in trust) and a special permit officially stating that the beach adjacent to the village was not open to the public.
+A 50-year lease agreement is issued by the Jewish National Trust (manager of all state assets in trust) along with a special permit which officially stipulates that the beach in front of the village is not open to the public.

-A trio of Israeli architects, Eldar Sharon, Alfred Neumann, and Zvi Hecker, were tasked with designing the village.
-They were working to create a club with a difference.
-For accommodation, they replaced the Polynesian huts of other villages with 350 strange, "avant-garde" structures, a kind of polyhedron made of reeds assembled together.
-Each consists of three slightly convex hexagonal panels, closed by a triangular roof panel that can be opened for ventilation.
+A trio of Israeli architects—Eldar Sharon, Alfred Neumann, and Zvi Hecker—were tasked with designing the village.
+They worked to create a different kind of resort.
+For accommodation, they replaced the Polynesian huts found in other villages with 350 unusual, "avant-garde" structures, a kind of polyhedron made of assembled reeds.
+Each one consisted of three slightly convex hexagonal panels, closed by a triangular roof panel that could be opened for ventilation.

-Palm trees are planted, lawns are installed, stones, amphorae decorate the common areas.
+Palm trees are planted, lawns are laid, and stones and amphorae decorate the common areas.
 The old Arab village is also restored.
-It initially serves as accommodation for GOs before the bar and the typical restaurant are installed there.
+Initially, it serves as accommodation for the GOs (Gentils Organisateurs, or Club Med staff) before the bar and traditional restaurant are installed there.

-The newly opened village is a source of curiosity for many Israelis.
-The club must erect a 2-meter-high fence with barbed wire to avoid being overwhelmed by visitors.
+The newly opened village has attracted the attention of many Israelis.
+The Club has had to erect a 2-meter-high fence topped with barbed wire to prevent being overwhelmed by visitors.

-One of them will come from Cesarea to mingle with the GMs at a party.
-For the first time, he discovers the Club Méditerranée.
-His name is Edmond de ROTHSCHILD.
+One of them will come all the way from Caesarea to mingle with the GMs at an evening event.
+It will be his first time experiencing Club Med.
+His name is Edmond de Rothschild.

-The first year, the activities offered were mainly nautical with spearfishing and swimming.
-Sailing arrived in 1962-63, then from 1964, horseback riding was offered at the village ranch.
+In the first year, the activities offered were mainly nautical, including spearfishing and swimming.
+Sailing was introduced in 1962-63, and then from 1964 onwards, horseback riding was offered at the village ranch.

-Over the years, Arziv's profitability deteriorated.
-The village was especially full during the weekends.
+Over the years, Arziv's profitability declined.
+The village filled up mainly on weekends.
 In 1974, the idea of offering weekly packages in July and August was a considerable success.
-The village was full during the 2 summer months.
+The village was fully booked during the two summer months.

-During the 1970s, the village was transformed.
-The hexagonal polyhedra of the early days were replaced by traditional Polynesian huts.
-It was also the beginning of difficult years for the village, with tensions between Israel and the Palestinian state and Syria.
-The village is only 5 kilometers from the border with Lebanon.
-A day and night surveillance by a dozen armed IDF soldiers was put in place.
+During the 1970s, the village underwent a transformation.
+The original hexagonal polyhedrons were replaced by traditional Polynesian huts.
+This period also marked the beginning of difficult years for the village, with tensions between Israel and the Palestinian Authority and Syria.
+The village is only 5 kilometers from the Lebanese border.
+A 24/7 surveillance operation was implemented by about ten armed IDF soldiers.
 General Haim Bar Levde established his headquarters in the village.
-To prevent any invasion by sea, the seafront was also guarded.
-Beware of anyone who ventures too far under sail!
+To prevent any invasion by sea, the coastline was also guarded.
+Woe to anyone who ventured too far out under sail!.

-The village was accidentally hit several times by rockets fired from Lebanon into the Hebrew state.
-In 1995, a club cook was killed and GMs were injured.
-Normally open from mid-May to mid-October, the club was forced, on several occasions, to shorten the season for the safety of its GOs and GMs.
+The village was accidentally struck several times by rocket fire launched from Lebanon towards Israel.
+In 1995, a Club Med cook was killed, and several GMs (Gentils Organisateurs) were injured.
+Normally open from mid-May to mid-October, the club was forced, on several occasions, to shorten the season for the safety of its GOs (Gentils Organisateurs) and GMs.

 The journey

-By plane Paris Tel Aviv then transfer by bus to the village.
+By plane Paris to Tel Aviv then transfer by bus to the village.

 Village Chiefs

-Pierre LEVRARD opened the village in 1961.
+Pierre Levrard opened the village in 1961.
 Avner took over for 3 years.
-There were also Charly BENILLOUZ, Victor BOURLAS, POP'S, Toutoune (Jean TOURNAIRE) etc.
+Other notable figures involved included Charly Benillouz, Victor Bourlas, Pop's, Toutoune (Jean Tournaire), etc

 Vincent BENASSY closed the village in 2001